Blame It on the Genes

 Need some convincing?
 Here, pay attention:

-“Stop being so annoying.”
+- “Stop being so annoying.”
 How about suggesting they just stop breathing?
-It’s about as effective.

 Here’s my advice to anyone trying to raise children: Assume that whenever you are discipling your lovely children, you are just talking to yourself.
-Always keeping that in mind will spare you lots and lots of agony.
+Keeping that in mind will spare you lots and lots of agony.
 Your parents likely came to that same conclusion long ago.

 Tagged as: Children